Sophie Marie Helene Chao

 Institutional AffiliationSydney, U. of

 Project TitleChao, Sophie (Sydney, U. of) "Capitalism beyond the Human: The Multispecies World of Oil Palm"

-Monocrop plantations are notorious for their ravaging impacts on forest biodiversity.
-Yet recent findings in ecological science point to diverse organisms that are finding ways to thrive in industrial monocultures.
-This project interweaves environmental anthropology, post-humanist theory, and plant science to explore the multispecies world of oil palm – one of the world’s most ubiquitous and controversial cash crops.
-Based on fieldwork in Merauke, West Papua, I will examine how monocrop ecosystems are shaped by the knowledge and practices of plant scientists and the biological attributes of oil palm as vegetal organism and industrial cash crop.
+SOPHIE CHAO, University of Sydney, Sydney, Australia, was awarded funding in October 2019 to aid research on ‘Capitalism beyond the Human: The Multispecies World of Oil Palm.’
+This project interweaves environmental anthropology, Indigenous theory, and plant science to investigate the multispecies lifeworld of oil palm, one of the world’s most ubiquitous and controversial cash crops.
+The project examined how monocrop regimes are shaped by the knowledges and practices of agronomic scientists and the biological attributes of oil palm as vegetal organism and industrial cash crop.
 This secondary and archival research-based component was complemented by ethnographic fieldwork conducted by an Indigenous Research Assistant in West Papuan.
-This fieldwork investigated how Indigenous Marind inhabiting the Papuan monocrop frontier conceptualize oil palm’s ecological relations and impacts against the backdrop of ongoing political colonization, ethnic domination, and capitalist incursion in West Papua.
-This research offers an innovative counterpoint to the characterization of plantations as capitalist formations engineered solely by and for humans.
-It creatively harnesses interspecies relations of domination and subordination in monocrop ecologies to rethink intra-species relations in West Papua, where indigenous groups are routinely treated as sub-human and killable before the law.
+This fieldwork investigated how Indigenous Marind inhabiting the Papuan monocrop frontier conceptualize oil palm’s ecological relations and impacts against the backdrop of ongoing political colonization, ethnic domination, and capitalist incursion.
+The project draws on inter-species relations of domination and subordination in plantationscapes to rethink intra-species relations in a region where Indigenous peoples are treated as sub-human and killable before the law.
 Attending to the complex intersections of race, ecology, and culture, the project highlights the importance of attending equally to the politics within, and not just the poetics of, more-than-human relations in emergent capitalist natures and their broader (settler-)colonial contexts.